-The sample point location of the TGTU 888 The first generation analysers proved the measurement to be viable, the second generation analysers improved on sample
+The first generation analysers proved the measurement to be viable, the second generation analysers improved on sample handling and improved reliability to keep the analyser in cascade control, while the third generation analysers address the common failure modes external to the analyser.

-- handling and improved reliability to keep the analyser in cascade control, while the third The majority (~150) are at the absorber generation analysers address the common failure modes external to the analyser.
 The current design of the close-coupled ("top of the pipe") tail gas analyser was due for updating which presented the opportunity for some additional features.
-That said, given the close-coupled analyser has been installed in excess of 1.200 units and the well proven success of the technique, the goal of the update was to be evolutionary not revolutionary.
-The principal improvements offered in the - Flange temperature RTD and alarm: An embedded RTD in the process connection flange provides an alarm for poor quality steam.
-This advanced warning eliminates unexpected plugging.
-Automatic flow control: This provides a - method to automatically adjust the flow rate of the analyser relative to process pressure (especially important if there is entrained sulphur). - Ambient temperature rating: Improved thermal isolation between the oven and electronics results in an increase in the ambient temperature specification from 50°C to 60°C. This makes installation in regions like the Middle East possible without the need for an air conditioned shelter (with the aforementioned need for protection from solar gain an important detail)
+That said, given the close-coupled analyser has been installed in excess of 1,200 units and the well proven success of the technique, the goal of the update was to be evolutionary not revolutionary.
+The principal improvements offered in the third generation are;

-Double-block isolation from the process: This provides an option for any site specific safety considerations.
+- Flange temperature RTD and alarm: An embedded RTD in the process connection flange provides an alarm for poor quality steam.
+This advanced warning eliminates unexpected plugging. - Automatic flow control: This provides a method to automatically adjust the flow rate of the analyser relative to process pressure (especially important if there is entrained sulphur). - Ambient temperature rating: Improved thermal isolation between the oven and electronics results in an increase in the ambient temperature specification from 50°C to 60°C. This makes installation in regions like the Middle East possible without the need for an air conditioned shelter (with the aforementioned need for protection from solar gain an important detail). - Double-block isolation from the process: This provides an option for any site specific safety considerations.